ibuybooks/peat-collected-works/README.md

 >[!NOTE]
 > **COPYRIGHT NOTICE**
 >
 > This repository contains **only** works that Ray Peat made freely available (raypeat.com), and those which were made available by the community (Townsend Letter, etc.).
 Paid newsletters, and content from his books are **not** included.
-To access the full body of his work **please consider purchasing them on his website**.
+To access the full body of his work **please consider purchasing them from his website**.

 <div align="center">
   <h2>⚡ Quick Start</h2>